 The Zwinger Palace

-the Zwinger Palace is one of the most beautiful buildings you will see in Dresden.
+Zwinger Palace is one of the most beautiful buildings you will see in Dresden.
 It is always full of tourists.
 An orangery, today serves as museum complex that contains the Dresden Porcelain Collection (Porzellansammlung), the Old Masters Picture Gallery and the Mathematisch-Physikalischer Salon.
 I can’t tell more about it, because I wasn’t interested in those museums.
 More about museums.

 Dresden Museum of Military History

 military history, as well as an analysis of some of the darker elements of the past of the country.
 Additionally, the focus in this museum is not on the battle or weaponry, but the human aspects of war.
 It is a huge and interactive museum where is easy to forget the time.
-On Monday is a free admission from 6pm and I believe it is the best timing to go there.
-When you finish with exhibition you are on the 4th floor and you can see the magical sunset and how it colors the city.
+On Monday is free admission from 6pm and I believe it is the best timing to go there.
+When you finish with the exhibition you are on the 4th floor and you can see the magical sunset and how it colors the city.

 Saxon Switzerland or the Elbe Sandstone Mountains

 It is located 30 kilometers southeast of Dresden.
 This marvelous hiking place is easy to reach by train.
-You don’t really need to be fit to go for a hike there, because it has a 8 routes which you can choose by difficulties.
+You don’t really need to be fit to go for a hike there, because it has 8 routes which you can choose by difficulties.
 You can find routes here.

 Also, Bastei is the most famous rock formation in Saxon Switzerland, Germany.
 Bastei and the Bastei Bridge (stage 2) are the highlights of the German Saxon Switzerland National Park area.
 I don’t think you should miss this bridge it actually looks astonishing, but with a lot of people.